- 2015 - Adopted

 In limited cases, a business or property owner may apply for an exemption from complying with the requirements of the Universal Zero Waste Ordinance.
 In order to be granted an exemption, applicants must demonstrate they have considered all reasonable options that would bring their business or property into compliance.

-Reporting requirements have been suspended for 2020 and 2021 given the uncertainty and added stress caused by the COVID-19 pandemic.
+Reporting requirements were suspended for 2020 and 2021 given the uncertainty and added stress caused by the COVID-19 pandemic.

 Enforcement is handled by the Climate Initiatives Department and the Code Enforcement Division of the Police Department.